otahina/PowerPoint-Generator-Python-Project/README.md

 ```
 export SECRET_KEY=your_secret_key
 export OPENAI_KEY=your_openai_key
+export PEXELS_API_KEY=your_pexels_key
 ```
 Replace your_secret_key with a secure, random string.
 Replace your_openai_key with your personal OpenAI key.
+SECRET_KEY is for web application.
+You can decide on your own.

+OPENAI_KEY is from OPENAI API.
+There is a limitation in free version, but when you want to try this web application on your local machine, free version is enough.

+PEXELS_API_KEY is free image search API, it is very useful.
+You can create an account for free, and it automatically generates the API key.

 On **Windows**, you can do this with the 'set' command: